-The UPSC civil services mains exam is just around the corner with the nine mains (written) papers scheduled to be held in the month of October this year.
+The UPSC civil services mains exam is just around the corner with the (written) papers scheduled to be held in the month of September this 2020.
 The mains exam is vastly different from the prelims exam and it requires an exclusive strategy to clear and move on to the next round, i.e., the UPSC board interview.
 This article talks about the top ten tips that can help you crack the seemingly indomitable IAS mains exam.

 #1: Systematic strategy

-The first tip is to know that the mains is a completely different ball game as compared to the prelims.
-Even though your competition is lesser when compared to the first round, the challenges are greater and tougher.
+The first step is to know that the mains is a completely different ball game as compared to the UPSC prelims.
+Even though you have less competition when compared to the first round, the challenges are greater and tougher.
 Here, you will have to study multiple subjects for nine descriptive papers.
 Each subject requires a dedicated strategy to be dealt with.
 Check out the UPSC mains syllabus here.
 In the prelims exam, luck might have had a say in your fate (the negative marking scheme notwithstanding), but in the mains, you should create your own ‘luck’.

 To continue from point #2, current affairs is the next pillar of the UPSC civil services exam.
-Even though the UPSC asks questions from the prescribed syllabus, the questions all have a current affairs bent in them.
+Even though the UPSC asks questions from the prescribed syllabus, the questions all have current affairs embedded within them.
 For example, take a look at the following question asked in the 2013 mains exam.

 This was asked in the light of the Telangana agitation which was going on then.
 In your answers, apart from concepts and theories, you should also incorporate the latest news and events.
 This is why it is so important to keep track of the daily news for current affairs.